jan-kasi/Obsidian/uni-notes/PY1010 Mind and World/2 Mind-Body II.md

 	- This does not mean we cannot learn from physical experiences, only that Mary cannot.
 Remember that Mary knows even things we don't know, she knows EVERYTHING about the physical facts of colour and experiencing colour, and everything that would require and entail

+# Tutorial
+I am **sad/happy/etc**
+I **belive/desire/fear something**
+Focusing on this latter part and their place in the world.

+Type identity M=P
+Mental states simply are physical descriptions, mental states can be reduced to physical states and processes.

+Problem of mental realisability?

+Functionalism

+The functional role defines what a mental state is Mental states are identified with the process and can be described this way.

+Definition of pain given by some lower level property.